Increase Font Size

 • Most recent tax returns for federal and state,

-• Social security number and the social security numbers of qualified dependents, and
+• Social security number and the social security numbers of your qualified dependents, and

 • Account numbers for any current health insurance coverage.
-It may be Medicare, privately purchased health coverage, health care benefit package that is part of a retirement plan, or group health insurance coverage through an employer.
+It may be Medicare, privately purchased health coverage, health care benefit package that is part of your retirement plan, or group health insurance coverage through your employer.

 How do I apply for VA health care benefits?

-Once it is decided that they are eligible and gathered the required documents, there are multiple ways to apply for health care benefits.
+Once you figure out if you are eligible and gathered the necessary documents, there are multiple ways you can apply for health care benefits.

 Online on the VA website